Max-We/Tetris-Gymnasium/docs/introduction/quickstart.md

 # Quickstart

-After completing the installation, you can start using the library by importing it in your Python code and calling the `gym.make` function with the name of the environment you want to use.
+After completing the [Installation](installation.md), you can start using the environment by importing it in your Python code and calling the `gymnasium.make` function.

 ```{code-block} python
 import gymnasium as gym